AnthonyByansi/NLP-News-Summarization/README.md

 `text`: The text of the news article you want to summarize.
 `technique`: The summarization technique you want to use (extractive or abstractive).
 `length`: The length of the summary you want to generate.

+## Conclusion

+The NLP News Summarization tool is a powerful and easy-to-use tool for summarizing news articles.
+Its customizable and multilingual summarization capabilities make it suitable for a wide range of users.
+The tool is also available as a RESTful API for programmatic access, making it easy to integrate into other applications.
+We hope that this tool will help users stay up-to-date with current events and make it easier to access important information quickly and efficiently.